YumiKioko/iso27001-isms-securebank/docs/03-Risk-Assessment-Report.md

 21-25: Very High

+*For a visual representation of the risk assessment, see the [Risk Matrix](assets/risk-matrix.png.md).*

 # 1.1 Impact Criteria
 Impact is assessed on a scale of 1 (Negligible) to 5 (Catastrophic), considering the following criteria: